Mathematics at St Michael's

 - The progression of mathematics skills is clear across the school and there is evidence of individual progress from starting points to end of Key Stage performance.

-- Work in exercise books show that children are making progress.
+- Work in exercise books shows that children are making good progress.

-- Children are able to reason and problem solve by applying their mathematical fluency skills.
+- Children are able to reason and problem solve by identifying patterns and relationships and working through tasks systematically.

 - Effective modelling and use of concrete resources ensure that children develop conceptual understanding of mathematical ideas.